-The strategy seeks to outperform the Barclays Long Corporate Index by providing diversified, managed exposure to the US investment grade long corporate credit market.
-The strategy seeks to exploit the complete range of insights generated by the Loomis Sayles fixed income organization in portfolios with benchmark-aware risk and return objectives.
+This strategy seeks to exploit the complete range of insights generated by the Loomis Sayles Fixed Income organization in portfolios with long duration corporate benchmark-aware risk and return objectives.
 Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
-Security selection within the corporate sector and industry allocation have been the two key contributors to historic investment results.
-Portfolio construction is driven primarily through bottom-up security selection and secondarily through top-down macroeconomic analysis that supports allocations to non-benchmark sectors and duration/yield curve decisions.
+Portfolio duration is managed in a narrow range relative to the benchmark.
+Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomic analysis.
 Experienced portfolio managers and other fixed income professionals collaborate to identify high potential relative return investment ideas in the US fixed income markets.
-The product team and portfolio managers then establish investment strategy and construct client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
-Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to strong long-term risk adjusted relative investment performance.
+The product team uses these inputs to establish the investment strategy and construct client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
+Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to moderate longterm risk adjusted relative investment performance.